tamusiunas/docker-coreelec/README.md

 # docker-coreelec
 Docker 20.10 for CoreELEC distro

 CoreELEC is a Linux system (JeOS - Just enough Operational System) that runs on devices with Amlogic processors.
-It has the minimum required to run the Kodi system.
-One advantege is that it uses the original Amlogic Kernel for Android (4.9.113) and has support for almost all devices embedded (Bluetooth, WiFi, Ethernet, Audio and Video Output, Hardware Video Decoding) using the original Android structure while other Linux distributions often do not support all installed devices.
+It has the minimum required to run the Kodi system and uses the original Amlogic Kernel for Android (4.9.113) having support for almost all devices embedded (Bluetooth, WiFi, Ethernet, Audio and Video Output, Hardware Video Decoding) using the original Android structure while other Linux distributions often do not support all installed devices.

 Usually new software is installed through add-on using the GUI interface (Kodi), where the software is usually aimed for multimedia activities.
 One exception is the system-oriented software Docker, however it is limited to version 19.